Chronology

 1999-2001

-Around 2000, Tonino Urtis makes two trips to the United States to teach Niki’s new team in southern California the ceramic techniques needed for her final project, Queen Califia’s Magical Circle.
+Around 2000 Tonino Urtis undertook two trips to the United States to teach ceramic techniques to Niki's new team in Southern California, necessary for his latest project The Magic Circle of Queen Califia.

 2002

-Fabio Mancini begins working at the Tarot Garden in 2002; Massimo Menchetti will arrive in 2004.
+Fabio Mancini begins his work in the Tarot Garden; Massimo Menchetti joined him in 2004.

-Construction outside of the entrance designed by Mario Botta.
-Photo: © Unknown Overview of the Tarot Garden.
+Construction outside the entrance designed by Mario Botta.
+Photo: ©unknown Overview of the Tarot Garden.
 Photo: © Laurent Condominas